-Get the information you need about property division by calling our office at 402-477-8188.
+Get the information you need about property division by calling our office at 402-979-8703.
 Put our family law experience to work for you.

 The Answers You Need Regarding Property Division

-- What Is Equitable Distribution?
 Equitable distribution means the court will divide marital property based on what is fair.
 Equitable does not necessarily mean equal division of property.

-- What If I Receive An Inheritance?
 In most cases, an inheritance is not marital property, and you will likely be able to keep it.
 However, that can depend on how the funds were used during your marriage.

-- What If My Spouse Hid Credit Card Debt?
 If you did not know about the debt, you may not have to pay it.
 It is beneficial to work with a lawyer who will fight to ensure you do not emerge from divorce with an unfair debt burden.

-- How Are Retirement Accounts Handled?
 Most types of retirement accounts accumulated over the course of the marriage are subject to equitable division between spouses.
 You are entitled to your fair portion.

-- What If I Owned A House Before Marriage?
 If you owned your home before your marriage, this is separate property, which means your spouse is not entitled to a share of the value.